fbpx

 Here are some clear actions farming families can start with today:

-The upcoming changes in 2026 and 2027 represent one of the most significant shifts in inheritance rules for farming families in a generation.
-They don’t mean farms can’t be passed on successfully.
+These changes don’t mean farms can’t be passed on successfully.
 But they do mean that careful, early planning is more important than ever.

 Get in touch